romanbishof/Movie-Subscription-Web-App/README.md

-Web application for managing users and members for movie subscription The Client part you have to first install REACT, all the Files that responsible for the FrontEnd are in myapp--> src.
+Web application for managing users and members for movie subscription The Client part you have to first install REACT,

 Check the package.json for dependencies.

+*To use the necessary modules for node js dont forget npm init *For the react modules dont forget npx create-react-app <your app name>